-Additionally, he has served at the United States Military Academy as an Instructor for the Department of Systems Engineering and as Personnel Recruitment Officer with follow-on assignments including a joint billet as Engineer Plans and Logistics Officer for United States Pacific Command at Camp H.M.
-Smith, Hawaii; Assistant Division CDR (IMA), Pacific Ocean Division, Fort Shafter, Hawaii; CDR, 1-100th Engineer Battalion, 1st Engineer Brigade, 102nd Division (Maneuver Support), Knoxville, Tennessee; Military Chief, Emergency Operations, Pacific Ocean Division, Fort Shafter, Hawaii; CDR, United States Army COE’s Contingency Response Unit, 416th Theater Engineer Command (TEC), Washington, D.C.; and Chief of Staff, 416th TEC, Darien, Illinois.
-Upon selection to brigadier general, he served as Deputy Commanding General for Operations, 416th TEC; Deputy Commanding General and Executive Vice Provost for Academic Affairs, Army University and Combined Arms Center, Fort Leavenworth, Kansas; and most recently as Deputy Commanding General and Acting Commanding General for United States Army Africa and Director of its Army Reserve Engagement Cell, Vicenza, Italy.
+Additionally, he has served as the Commanding General, 79th TSC; Acting Commanding General and Deputy Commanding General for United States Army Africa and Director of its Army Reserve Engagement Cell, Vicenza, Italy; Instructor, United States Military Academy for the Department of Systems Engineering, with follow-on assignments including a joint billet as Engineer Plans and Logistics Officer for United States Pacific Command at Camp H.M.
+Smith, Hawaii; Assistant Division Commander(IMA), Pacific Ocean Division, Fort Shafter, Hawaii; Commander, 1-100th Engineer Battalion, 1st Engineer Brigade, 102nd Division (Maneuver Support), Knoxville, Tennessee; Military Chief, Emergency Operations, Pacific Ocean Division, Fort Shafter, Hawaii; Commander, United States Army COE’s Contingency Response Unit, 416th Theater Engineer Command (TEC), Washington, D.C.; and Chief of Staff, 416th TEC, Darien, Illinois.
+Upon selection to brigadier general, he served as Deputy Commanding General for Operations, 416th TEC; and Deputy Commanding General and Executive Vice Provost for Academic Affairs, Army University and Combined Arms Center, Fort Leavenworth, Kansas.